luke777/marketdesign/docs/csv_bids.md

 The following optional columns can be included if desired.

 - **xor_group** A string identifying the xor-group or empty if no xor-group applies.
 - **divisible** A "1" if the bid is divisible or empty if it is indivisible.
+A "2" if the bid is "mixed" divisible.
 - **label**  A string to aid interpreting the results.